Abercrombie st, Chippendale

 Marion St, Leichhardt

 I ordered a chai tea and it came like most chai lattes, made with leaves and served in a pot with frothy soy milk.
-The chai itself was very weak (a bit like Gwyneth Paltrow singing) and pretty with hardly a trace of any spice or tea flavour at all.
+The chai itself was very pretty but weak (a bit like Gwyneth Paltrow singing) with hardly a trace of any spice or tea flavour at all.
 There were a few problems with the service that made it feel like a three course meal.
 First came the cup and saucer, then the chai and finally some honey.
 The teaspoon never eventuated.

 I hope to update with a less lacklustre review next time.
 But for the moment I’ll avoid.